-Why do you need to clean a mattress?
+Why do you need to clean your mattress?

 Besides stain removal, there are other good reasons why you should learn how to clean a mattress, including to keep bed bugs at bay and to prevent bacteria from building up.
 A study by mattress retailer Amerisleep found that up to 16 million Colony Forming Units (CFU) of bacteria accumulate in a mattress over seven years.

 What type of bacteria?
 Bacilli and gram-positive cocci, both of which can be a source of sickness and infection.
-That’s pretty gross, but these are steps you can take to stop these nasties from infiltrating your bed.
+That’s gross, and here are some other reasons to back-up why you should deep clean your mattress regularly...

 How to clean a mattress: The tools you need

 When it comes to cleaning a mattress, and depending on if there are stains or smells involved, you’ll need the following tools:

 - Vacuum cleaner

 - Steam cleaner